See below for closing dates for individual CASE projects.

 University of Warwick CASE projects:

-- Development of new methodologies to enhance phenotypic variation in maize - recruitment currently closed.
+- Development of new methodologies to enhance phenotypic variation in maize - deadline 27th April 2018.

 - Epidemiological studies into the role of serogroup-specific vaccines to control footrot in sheep - recruitment currently closed.